 The climate your home endures: Maintenance costs also vary by region as well as season.
 Homes located in regions with harsher winters are impacted by more drastic changes in temperature and the potentially damaging effects of ice and snow.
 Homes in more humid regions can experience mold and mildew growth, and homes with exposure to tropical storm rains and winds may need more roof repairs or replacements.

 When you think of home maintenance what typically comes to mind?
-Maybe changing out air filters, cleaning your dryer vent, changing the batteries in your smoke detectors, and mowing the lawn.
-But the reality is every inch of your home requires upkeep over the course of the year to keep it in tip top shape.
-At a high-level this includes servicing your:
+Maybe changing out air filters, servicing your air conditioner, changing the batteries in your smoke detectors, and mowing the lawn.
+But the reality is there are over a hundred items that should be completed annually to take care of your home, regardless of size, age, or location; and the cost of those tasks add up quickly.
+At a high-level glance, this includes servicing your:

 - Heating, venting, and air conditioning (HVAC)